Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Experiments

-From \Cref{fig:eigs:dirichlet-1} to \Cref{fig:eigs:dirichlet-005}, the parameter of the Dirichlet distribution decreases from $1$ to $0.05$, indicating the increased sparsity of the single-armed MDPs.
-In particular, in \Cref{fig:eigs:dirichlet-1}, because Dirichlet($1$) is the uniform distribution on probability simplex, the fact that no RB examples are found to be locally unstable is consistent with the findings in \cite{GasGauYan_23_exponential}.
+In Figures~\ref{fig:eigs:dirichlet-1}, \ref{fig:eigs:dirichlet-02}, and \ref{fig:eigs:dirichlet-005}, the parameter of the symmetric Dirichlet distribution decreases as $1$, $0.2$, and $0.05$, indicating the increased sparsity of the single-armed MDPs.
+In particular, the average fractions of non-zero entries of the transition distributions $P(s, a, \cdot)$ are approximately $100\%$, $95.3\%$, and $58.7\%$, respectively.
+In \Cref{fig:eigs:dirichlet-1}, because Dirichlet($1$) is the uniform distribution on probability simplex, the fact that no RB examples are found to be locally unstable is consistent with the findings in \cite{GasGauYan_23_exponential}.
 In contrast, in \Cref{fig:eigs:dirichlet-005}, under Dirichlet($0.05$) distribution, a significant proportion of the problem instances are locally unstable (marked in red); moreover, even if we focus on the examples whose $x$-coordinate is less than $0.95$, that is, the examples whose $P_\pibs$ is aperiodic unichain with a decently large spectral gap, $1844$ out of $9131$ examples (about $20.2\%$) are locally unstable.
-Note that when generating the $10^4$ random examples for the three scatter plots, the definition of $\Phi$ is ambiguous for a small number of examples, which we do not display in the figures; specifically, the actual number of examples displayed in Figure~\ref{fig:eigs:dirichlet-1}, \ref{fig:eigs:dirichlet-02}, and \ref{fig:eigs:dirichlet-005} are $9776$, $9918$, and $9914$, respectively.
+Note that when generating the $10^4$ random examples for each of the three scatter plots, the definition of $\Phi$ is ambiguous for only a small number of examples, which we do not display in the figures; specifically, the actual number of examples displayed in Figures~\ref{fig:eigs:dirichlet-1}, \ref{fig:eigs:dirichlet-02}, and \ref{fig:eigs:dirichlet-005} are $9776$, $9918$, and $9914$, respectively.

 The experiment in \Cref{fig:eigs} shows that for the RB problems whose single-armed MDPs are sparse, a significant fraction of them could be aperiodic unichain, but violate GAP for all LP-Priority policies.